smings/last-email-address-validator/README.txt

 * Block recipient name catch-all email addresses like (i.e. first.last+any-text@gmail.com) (optinal)

-* User-defined domain whitelist - allows all email addresses from your personal list of whitelisted email domains (optional)
+* User-defined domain whitelist with wildcard support (optional)

-* User-defined email address whitelist - allows all email addresses from your personal list of whitelisted email addresses (optional)
+* User-defined email address whitelist (optional)

+* User-defined recipient name whitelist with wildcard support (optional)

-* User-defined domain blacklist - rejects email addresses from your personal list of blacklisted email domains (optional)
+* User-defined domain blacklist with wildcard support (optional)

-* User-defined email address blacklist - rejects any email address from your personal list of blacklisted email addresses (optional)

-* DNS MX record check - checks if the domain of the email address is DNS resolvable and has at least one MX server (MX = Mail eXchange) record (always on)

 * Blocking of disposable email address (DEA) services - if activated checks and filters out DEAs .
 The list gets frequently updated and blocks the main domains, their underlying mail exchange (MX) server domains as well as the MX server IP addresses.
 This ensures that you don't get duped by a simple domain alias that routes its MX entries to the same DEA MX servers. (optional)

+* Blocking of free email address providers from built-in domain list.
+This is a feature for those who only want to collect business email addresses. (optional)

+* User-defined email address blacklist (optional)

+* User-defined recipient name blacklistlist with wildcard support (optional)

+* Built-in role-based recipient name blacklistlist with wildcard support (optional)

+* DNS MX record check - checks if the domain of the email address is DNS resolvable and has at least one MX server (MX = Mail eXchange) record (always on)

 * Simulated sending of an email to one of the MX servers.
 If this siumulation fails, we know that your WordPress instance could not send an email to the email address.
-Therefore we reject such email addresses (always on)
+Therefore we reject such email addresses (optional)

+* Blocking of catch-all domains (optional)

 If an email address passes through all of these tests, we know for sure, that it is a real email address that your WordPress instance can deliver emails to.
 This will reduce spam significantly.
-No matter how good LEAV works, we still encourage you to use additional spam protection by using reCATCHAs (i.e. googles [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) that is invisible except for a little banner that has to be added (at least on the form pages) and other means to protect your valuable lifetime.
+No matter how good LEAV works, we still encourage you to use additional spam protection by using reCATCHAs (i.e. googles [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) that is invisible except for a little banner that has to be added (at least on the form pages), honeypots and/or other means to protect your valuable lifetime.

 After all - all the above tests just verify the email address's correctness and deliverability, but it doesn't prove that the person in front of the computer entering the email address has access to it.

 This check is part of our LEAV PRO version.
-LEAV PRO version verifies that the person entering the email address has access to the email address.
+LEAV's PRO version verifies that the person entering the email address has access to the email address.
 By connecting the email address with the person interacting with your WordPress website, you can reduce the amount of SPAM even further.
+We try to automatically integrate a so-called honeypot feature to all supported plugins and additionally we will add RBL (Real Time Black) checks, to make your contact forms / online forms as safe as possible.

 But even after all this, you'll probably be bothered every now and then.
 But you'll save a ton of your precious lifetime with the above checks provided by LEAV.